Nerwyn/android-tv-card/README.md

       key: HOME
 ```

-By default, hold actions on default keys adds `hold_secs: 0.5` to the data sent with the `remote.send_command` service call.
+By default, hold actions on default keys adds `hold_secs: 0.5` to the data sent with the `remote.send_command` action.
 Creating a `hold_action` on a key action overwrites this.

 #### source